BillGoldenWater/MidiPlayer/README.md

 After downloading, put it into the server plugins folder and restart/start the server.

-For more details, please go to the wiki page.
+For more details, please go to the wiki page(unfinished).